 \section{Undesired features of the Niche Impurity Score}

-Being computed as an AUC, NIS = 1/2 indicates that concept representation subsets are not predictive of the value of concepts, while NIS = 1 is meant to indicate that the higher-order interconcept leakage is maximal.
-For a fair comparison of our scores with NIS, we plot $\widetilde{\text{NIS}} = 2(\text{NIS}-1/2)$, taking values in $(0, 1)$ corresponding to no and maximal leakage respectively.
+Because it is computed as an AUC, NIS = 1/2 indicates that concept representation subsets are not predictive of the value of concepts, while NIS = 1 indicates maximal higher-order interconcept leakage.
+For a fair comparison of our scores with NIS, we plotted $\widetilde{\text{NIS}} = 2(\text{NIS}-1/2)$, so that scores of 0 and 1 correspond to no and maximal leakage respectively.

 Evaluating NIS on the pairs of models considered in Figure \ref{figure_leakage_scores_single_models}, this score appears to be anticorrelated with intervention performance and leakage (Figure \ref{figure_NIS_single_models}).
-Furthermore, it takes proportionally very high values regardless of the model and dataset.
-This is confirmed by its behaviour on hard CBMs (Figure \ref{figure_NIS_on_hard_CBMs}): the NIS is non-vanishing and very high in all cases.
-These undesired features that NIS generally exhibits signal potential flaws in its design and make it an unsuitable metric of leakage.
+Furthermore, it takes proportionally high values regardless of the model and dataset.
+This is confirmed by its behaviour on hard CBMs (Figure \ref{figure_NIS_on_hard_CBMs}): the NIS is non-vanishing and high in all cases.
+These undesirable features indicate that NIS is not a suitable measure of leakage.